frankluongo/meeting-web-accessibility-guidelines/course_notes.md

 This meets level A 1.3.1 for WCAG
 Visual cues, via CSS, must be conveyed non-visually via semantics

+## Navigation and Skip Links
+Consistent Navigation
+Multiple Ways to Find Page / Content
+Meaningful Link Content
+Consistent Overall Interface
+Skip Links

+- Navigation should always be in the same order
+- Add a Sitemap for usability and SEO

 # Section 3: Media
 -----------------------------------------------------------------------------------------